 Artisan Partners Asset Management Inc. Reports April 2023 Assets Under Management

-/EIN News/ -- MILWAUKEE, May 09, 2023 (GLOBE NEWSWIRE) -- Artisan Partners Asset Management Inc. (NYSE: APAM) today reported that its preliminary assets under management ("AUM") as of April 30, 2023 totaled $138.4 billion.
+MILWAUKEE, May 09, 2023 (GLOBE NEWSWIRE) -- Artisan Partners Asset Management Inc. APAM today reported that its preliminary assets under management ("AUM") as of April 30, 2023 totaled $138.4 billion.
 Artisan Funds and Artisan Global Funds accounted for $66.9 billion of total firm AUM, while separate accounts and other AUM1 accounted for $71.5 billion.

 |PRELIMINARY ASSETS UNDER MANAGEMENT BY STRATEGY2